minogame/iclr2026-blog/_posts/2026-04-27-layered-ontology-model.md

 The Observable Model is not merely a passive subset of $\mathcal{M}_R$; it is the Sole Causal Interface through which $\mathcal{M}_R$ interacts with the external world (humans or environments).

-Cognitive Bottleneck & Dimensional Projection: $\mathcal{M}_R$ is a high-dimensional, non-linear behavioral manifold, but $\mathcal{M}_O$ must force it to collapse into low-dimensional scalars (like accuracy scores) or linear symbol streams (Token Streams) through specific benchmarks or interaction protocols.
+- Cognitive Bottleneck & Dimensional Projection: $\mathcal{M}_R$ is a high-dimensional, non-linear behavioral manifold, but $\mathcal{M}_O$ must force it to collapse into low-dimensional scalars (like accuracy scores) or linear symbol streams (Token Streams) through specific benchmarks or interaction protocols.
 This projection inevitably loses the vast majority of topological structure information from $\mathcal{M}_R$.
 Therefore, $\mathcal{M}_O$ constitutes our fundamental cognitive bottleneck, we can only ever see a low-dimensional projection of a high-dimensional entity.

 Control Lever of Evolution: More critically, in the modern AI paradigm, $\mathcal{M}_O$ is the sole starting point for back-propagating optimization signals (Gradients).
 What abilities "exist" in the system depend on what performance we "reward" at the $\mathcal{M}_O$ level. $\mathcal{M}_O$ not only defines what we can see but also retroactively defines the legitimate boundaries of the system's evolution.
 It is the control valve connecting human intent and machine entity.

 ## Evolution of Model Conceptualizations

 The concept of "Model" in machine learning is not static; it has undergone a process of continuous differentiation and evolution.
-This differentiation reflects the widening distance between $\mathcal{M}_I$ (as the Form/Blank Slate) and $\mathcal{M}_R$ (as the Content/Artifact).
+This differentiation reflects the widening distance among the models.
 When the capability scope of AI systems expands significantly, the originally tightly coupled layers undergo "crystallization" and separate.
 Below, we show the evolution of these hierarchical relationships across different development stages of models.

 **Conceptual Model Differentiation (e.g. Naive Bayes and Decision Trees)**